Interview by Silvia Iacovcich

 What is your thinking process behind making the technological experience physical?

-If by technological experience becoming physical, you mean creating a robot or embedding an AI into a body: I start by thinking about the AI’s purpose and what kind of character, back story, and body type and affordances it might need accomplish its goals in the physical world.
+If by technological experience becoming physical, you mean creating a robot or embedding an AI into a body: I start by thinking about the AI’s purpose and what kind of character, back story, and body type and affordances it might need to accomplish its goals in the physical world.

 My robot character design preferences are that an individual robot body should only contain one personality that slowly learns and adapts through interactions in the world.
 Although it’s technically feasible for various agents to share a body, I design robots to help people.
 Hence, I put my focus on human needs first and design human-robot interactions that support the development of positive parasocial relationships.